dsyoonstat/STATS-607-Project3/BASELINE.md

 # 0. Announcement

 Note that runtime can vary for each simulation.
+The numbers in this documentation is based on the final experiment before submitting.

 # 1. Total Runtime of Entire Simulation Study